 Thank you for your interest in applying for graduate study in the Department of Geosciences at Penn State.
 Before applying, check out the following resources below designed to help you throughout the application process.
+Applicants submit their applications through the Penn State University Graduate School.

 Students are expected to have a bachelor's degree in some branch of the natural or physical sciences, engineering, or mathematics by the start of their graduate program.
 A student also is expected to have completed standard introductory courses in geosciences, chemistry, physics, and mathematics through integral calculus, plus an equivalent of 15 credits of intermediate-level work in one or a combination of these subjects.
 Students who are admitted but have less than the minimum preparation in these subjects may be asked to address their deficiencies prior to entry to the program.
 They may take courses concurrently with their graduate studies, but this is not encouraged.
 Students with special backgrounds, abilities, and interests whose undergraduate grade-point average in courses pertinent to geosciences is below a 3.00 (on a 4.00 scale) will be considered for admission only when there are strong indications that a 3.00 average can be maintained at the graduate level.